-- Oxytocin: This is used to start labor.
-It causes contractions to start and stay strong and regular.
+- Oxytocin is used to start contractions and keep them strong and regular.
 It may be used at any time after your membranes have ruptured.

-- Tocolytics: This is given to stop contractions.
-You may need this medicine if your baby is not ready to be born and you are having contractions.
+- Tocolytics are given to stop contractions for a short time if your baby is not ready to be born.

-- Steroid medicine: This is given between 23 and 34 weeks to help your unborn baby's lungs develop faster.
+- Steroids are given between 24 and 34 weeks gestation to help your unborn baby's lungs develop faster.

-Treatment depends on your unborn baby's age, his health, and how strong his lungs are.
-Your treatment may change after tests have been done.
-It may include any of the following:
+depends on your unborn baby's age, his health, and how strong his lungs are.
+You may need any of the following:

-- Monitoring: Caregivers may wait to see if you start to have contractions and if labor begins.
-They will watch you and your unborn baby carefully during this time.
-Caregivers may do tests to monitor you and your baby.
+- Healthcare providers will monitor you and your baby.
+They will watch you and your unborn baby carefully during this time to see if you start to have contractions.
 You may be on bed rest during this time, but you will be able to get up to use the bathroom.
-If you need to get out of bed, ask your caregiver first.
+If you need to get out of bed, ask a healthcare provider first.

-- Vaginal delivery: You may begin to have contractions shortly after your membranes have broken, or contractions may start later.
-Caregivers may wait to see how you and your baby are doing and allow labor to continue naturally.
+- Vaginal delivery may be needed.
+You may begin to have contractions shortly after your membranes have broken, or contractions may start later.
+Healthcare providers may wait to see how you and your baby are doing and allow labor to continue naturally.
 They may give you medicine to slow down contractions, or they may need to induce (start) labor.

-- Cesarean section: Caregivers may need to do a Cesarean section (C-section) to deliver your baby.
-It may be done if your labor is not progressing or if your baby has problems, such as a low heart rate.
+- A C-section may be needed if your labor is not progressing or if your baby has problems, such as a low heart rate.

 - You may get an infection that may spread to your baby or to other parts of your body.
 The placenta may separate from the walls of your uterus and cause bleeding.
 This blood loss may be life-threatening for you and your unborn baby.
-You may get a blood clot in your leg or arm.
-The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.
 You may need a dilation and curettage (D and C) to remove parts of the placenta from your uterine wall.

 - PROM may cause your unborn baby to press on his umbilical cord and cut off his blood supply.
 If your baby is born before his lungs are formed, he may have trouble breathing, pneumonia, or other lung problems.
 PROM may cause your baby to have other life-threatening conditions.
 Your baby may not be in a head-down position, which can make it harder to deliver him.
-Caregivers may need to do a Cesarean section to deliver your baby.
+You may need a C-section to deliver your baby.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.